salmank255/ROAD-Agents-Detection/README.md

 ## Data Setup

-If you are using your local system, please download `ROAD-Agent-Detection` from [our Google-Drive](https://drive.google.com/drive/folders/1Y1XcSpdMU-vHnF_RjwQ-XAgJ2ovGBk61?usp=share_link)
+If you are using your local system, please download `ROAD-Dataset` from [our Google-Drive](https://drive.google.com/drive/folders/1Y1XcSpdMU-vHnF_RjwQ-XAgJ2ovGBk61?usp=sharing)

-Alternatively, you can create a shortcut of the [Google-Drive folder `ROAD-Agent-Detection`](https://drive.google.com/drive/folders/1Y1XcSpdMU-vHnF_RjwQ-XAgJ2ovGBk61?usp=share_link) and load it to your google colab using [connect_gdrive.ipynb](./connect_gdrive.ipynb).
+Alternatively, you can create a shortcut of the [Google-Drive folder `ROAD-Dataset`](https://drive.google.com/drive/folders/1Y1XcSpdMU-vHnF_RjwQ-XAgJ2ovGBk61?usp=sharing) and load it to your google colab using [connect_gdrive.ipynb](./connect_gdrive.ipynb).

 ## Data Splits